lalitkashyap58/netflix-gpt/README.md

   # Now for playing videos from TMDB API which consititutes of the keys and the trailer are taken fron the youtube so we needed embed code of the youtube.

+  # for stroing the gptsearch option we are again using redux.

+  # we can use useRef() whenever we give input and we can also have other ways of doing this.